-Here are a few things to consider when driving in Netherlands:
+Here are a few things to consider when driving in the Netherlands:

 Like most of Europe, the Dutch drive on the right-hand side of the road.

-The road and highway network in Netherlands is very clearly sign-posted.
-Dutch roads are one of the safest in Europe.
+The roads and highways in the Netherlands are very clearly sign-posted.
+The Dutch road network is one of the safest in Europe.

 Priority is normally given to vehicles coming from the right.
 Watch out on some roundabouts as this means entering traffic may have priority.
 A priority road is also marked by a yellow diamond symbol.